Mr Avidesh Seenath, B.Sc. | M.Phil.

-I am an early-stage researcher with key research interests in coastal geomorphological change and flood vulnerability under climate change, which entails the application of remote sensing, numerical modelling, and Geographic Information Systems (GIS).
-My overall aspiration is to map and fully understand the drivers of coastal change in the Caribbean for informing coastal management in the region.
-Such information is of paramount importance in the face of rising sea-levels and increasing storm surge intensity under climate change, particularly for the Caribbean where there is a lack of data re: climate change vulnerability.
+I am an early-stage researcher with key interests in coastal geomorphological change and flood vulnerability under climate change, which entails the application of numerical modelling, remote sensing, and Geographic Information Systems (GIS).
+My overall aspiration is to map and understand the drivers of coastal change in the Caribbean for informing coastal management in the region.
+Such information is of paramount importance given ongoing rising sea-level trends and anticipated increases in storm surge intensity under climate change, particularly for the Caribbean where there is a lack of data on climate change vulnerability.

 Funding: Partnership for Canada-Caribbean Community Climate Change Adaptation (ParCA) Scholarship

 2009 - 2012: Bachelor of Science (B.Sc.)
 Geography with Environmental Biology (First Class Honours) - The University of the West Indies, St. Augustine Campus, Trinidad.

 My key research interest revolve around coastal geomorphological change and flood vulnerability under climate change, as previously mentioned.
 Such interest can be classified into five main areas: